raspberrypilearning/python_scrolling/en/step_4.md

 --- task ---
 **Test:** Run your code and you should see the obstacle reach the bottom of the screen and then restart from the top.
 --- /task ---

 --- task ---

-In your `draw_player()` function, create a variable called `collide` and set it to get the hexadecimal (hex) colour value at the position of the player.

---- code ---
----
-language: python
-filename: main.py - draw_player()
----

-    collide = get(mouse_x, player_y).hex

---- /code ---

---- /task ---

---- task ---